 Heather Hobrock, a real estate agent with Premier Sotheby’s International Realty in Naples, Florida, explains that an agent’s network and marketing reach is often a big part of selling your home for top dollar.

-While there are certainly examples and situations that can have an FSBO selling for an ideal price, fewer people are likely to be aware of an FSBO home on the market that’s not in the local multiple listing service, which is only accessible to local agents and who then disseminate the information to their buyer clients.
+While there are certainly examples and situations that can have an FSBO selling for an ideal price, fewer people are likely to be aware of an FSBO home on the market that’s not in the local multiple listing service, which is only accessible to local agents who then disseminate the information to their buyer clients.
 “It depends on the market, (but) normally no, for-sale-by-owners don’t sell well,” Hobrock says.

-Home sellers looking for a fast and quick deal without enlisting the help of a real estate agent may be interested in seeking out an iBuyer, or company that purchases properties for investment purchases.
+Home sellers looking for a fast and quick deal without enlisting the help of a real estate agent may be interested in seeking out an iBuyer, or house-buying company that purchases properties for investment purchases.
 These deals are often fast and done in cash, but the sale price is often less than what a seller would see by putting the property on the market.